-WMT21 metrics task test sets are now available .
+WMT20 metrics task test sets are now available , apologies for the delay.

-There are three subsets of outputs that we need you to evaluate:
+There are two subsets of outputs that we would like you to evaluate:

-These testsets are available in the txt format.
-We also provide metadata that specifies the document id of each line in the corresponding source/ref/systemoutput.
+These testsets are available both in sgm and txt format.
+The txt format comes with an additional set of files that specifies the document id of each line in the corresponding source/ref/systemoutput.

 The output files for system-level rankings should be called